Determining the systemic redshift of Lyman-alpha emitters with neural networks and improving the measured large-scale clustering: The effects of the wavelength determination in ideal line profiles.

 Focusing on the \lya\ wavelength misidentification contribution, we find the same trend as the results in Fourier space.
 The different algorithms produce different quadrupole predictions, reflecting its algorithms' performance.

-On one hand, the quadrupole recovered by the standard algorithms (\GM\ and \VER) is heavily distorted with respect the intrinsic one (black).
+On one hand, the quadrupole recovered by the standard algorithms (\GM , \IC\ and \VER) is heavily distorted with respect the intrinsic one (black).
 We find that the amplitude of the suppression evolves with redshift, being lighter at low redshift.
 In fact, the typical scale at which the intrinsic and the observed LAE quadrupole converge is $\sim 5 {\rm cMpc}/h$, $\sim 8 {\rm cMpc}/h$ and $\sim 15 {\rm cMpc}/h$ at redshifts 2.2, 3.0 and 5.7 respectively.
 Additionally, at small scales, the quadrupole amplitude is enhanced, and its sign is flipped, specially at redshift 5.7.
-In detail, the \VER\ algorithm works clearly better than the \GM\ algorithm when the \ThinShell\ geometry is assumed, while they perform similarly when the \GalacticWind\ is implemented.